TWRC Accepts Orphaned and Injured Wildlife Only

 DO NOT rescue wildlife and then keep (kidnap) the bird or animal for a possible pet.
 State and federal laws protect nearly all wild mammals and birds.
 It is against the law to possess the animal or bird or the nests, feathers, or eggs of a bird without special permits.
+The animal must be turned over to TWRC or a licensed rehabilitator as soon as possible.

-Temporary Care Instructions for All Animals
+Temporary Care Instructions for All Animals:

 - Never pick up any wild animal/bird with your bare hands.
 Only adults should handle a wild animal.
 Wear gloves and use a stick, broom or rolled up newspaper to push the animal into an appropriately-sized, secure box with a blanket, t-shirt or paper towel on the bottom.
 Make sure the box has holes in the lid.
 DO NOT put the animal into a plastic bag.